d12frosted/elpa-mirror/melpa/omni-quotes-readme.txt

-;;; Commentary:
-;; Omni Quotes is there to display quotes on your Echo Area when emacs is idle, ;; whether it's funny stuff, inspirational quotes, or something you try to remember.
+Omni Quotes is there to display quotes on your Echo Area when emacs is idle, whether it's funny stuff, inspirational quotes, or something you try to remember.